FAQ's for Touring Holidays

 How much will it cost?

 We are always wary about suggesting how much a trip will cost, since there has to be such a long list of assumptions and explanations.
-What we can give you is an indication of the cost of various types of accommodation: Good B&Bs in the countryside will cost about GBP £30 - £35 per person per night, though in the heart of Edinburgh it can be as much as GBP £60 or £70 in August.
-Dinner, bed and breakfast in a good country house hotel will cost about GBP £150 per person.
-Top end castles and hotels go up to GBP £180 per person for just B&B.
+What we can give you is an indication of the cost of various types of accommodation: Good B&Bs in the countryside will cost about GBP £90+ per person per night, though in the heart of Edinburgh it can be as much as GBP £150 in August.
+Dinner, bed and breakfast in a good country house hotel will cost at least GBP £180 per person.
+Top end castles and hotels go from GBP £250 per person for just B&B.

 Are there any extras on top of your price?